skytap/well-architected-framework/resiliency/solutions/GoSave/ibmimigrationwithgosave.md

 These are some key takeaway for developers and operators to consider from this guide:

-* Demonstrate how an IBM i workload can be migrated to Skytap on Azure using Go Save/Restore, Option 22-23.
+* Demonstrate how an IBM i workload can be migrated to {{site.SoA}} using Go Save/Restore, Option 22-23.

 * Full-system recovery including LIC, OS installation